-- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy - Issue and explain the student disciplinary policy/code of conduct - Issue and explain the staff disciplinary policy/code of conduct - Issue and explain the policy/guidance which includes the safeguarding response to children who go missing from education - Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2021 - Child protection and safeguarding training (including online safety) - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.
+- 9.1 All new members of staff, including newly qualified teachers and teaching assistants, will be given an induction which includes the following: - Issue and explain the safeguarding and child protection policy. - Issue and explain the student disciplinary policy/code of conduct. - Issue and explain the staff disciplinary policy/code of conduct. - Issue and explain the policy/guidance which includes the safeguarding response to children who are absent from education, particularly on repeat occasions and/or for prolonged periods. - Explain the role of the DSL and share the identities of the DSL and all DDSLs - Issue Part One or Annex A and Annex B of Keeping Children Safe in Education September 2023 - Child protection and safeguarding training (including online safety which, amongst other things, includes an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring). - All new members of staff are expected to read the above-mentioned documents and to sign an acknowledgement of this.

-Part One of Keeping Children Safe in Education is 'information for all staff and all staff will be expected to read it.
+Part One of Keeping Children Safe in Education is 'information for all staff' and all staff will be expected to read it.
 Annex A is a condensed version of Part One and it may be issued instead of Part One to some staff who do not directly work with children.
 Decisions around which version is read by whom will be made on an individual basis by the Principal and DSL.